DarwinJS/ChocoPackages/openssh/readme.md

 ## NO RESTRICTIONS
 Other installation methods may require one or more of the following that are NOT required for this universal installer
-* **NOT REQUIRED: Chocolatey** - yes you read that right - although packaged as a chocolatey .nupkg, this installer and it's helper scripts can install completely without Chocolatey in situations where it can't be used (Nano) or you are not allowed to use it.
 * **NOT REQUIRED: 32-bit Subsystem (WOW64)** - some installers utilize 32-bit utilities like psexec.exe or ntrights.exe
 * **NOT REQUIRED: Full .NET** - some installers use CMDLets beyond those in .NET COre
 * **NOT REQUIRED: Internet Access** - some installers source everything from public repositories - download everything you need to on-premises.